 - People generally characterize procrastination as a negative behavior, and over 95% of procrastinators wish to reduce it.

-Note: if you want to learn more about procrastinators in general, see the dedicated article on the topic.
+For more information about procrastinators in general, see the dedicated article on the topic.

 Additional information about procrastination

-If you want to learn more about procrastination, beyond the statistics that you saw here, take a look at one or more of the following:
+If you want to learn more about procrastination, look at one or more of the following articles: